grodansparadis/node-red-contrib-canal/README.md

 There are other node-red parts in development or already available that makes it possible to easily connect to websocket interfaces on remote VSCP daemons/servers or hosts.

-Checkout [node-red-contrib-vscp-tcp](https://www.npmjs.com/package/node-red-contrib-vscp-tcp) that contains nopes that connect to a remote VSCP tcp/ip host interface and send/receive events.
+Checkout [node-red-contrib-vscp-tcp](https://www.npmjs.com/package/node-red-contrib-vscp-tcp) that contains nodes that connect to a remote VSCP tcp/ip host interface and send/receive events.

 If you work with CAN, and especially CAN4VSCP, you might find [node-red-contrib-socketcan](https://www.npmjs.com/package/node-red-contrib-socketcan) and  [node-red-contrib-canal](https://www.npmjs.com/package/node-red-contrib-canal) useful.